acgetchell/mundus-atrox/src/journals/sixth.md

 10. The other Bugbear heads outside with the Wolf-rider around the side of the building.
 The Wolf breaths frost on *Geral*, who Saves, taking 8 HP (half) damage.
 11. An enemy Shaman Magic Missiles me for 12 damage.
 12. A Bugbear attacks *Geral* and misses.
-13. I Lay on Hands to Actius, healing him of the Poison, but he's still prone.
+13. I Lay on Hands to *Actias*, healing him of the Poison, but he's still prone.
 14. *Tasbros* uses Ray of Frost but only deals 2 damage.
 15. *Steve* stabs a Goblin and kills it.